-Counter-Strike: Global Offensive’s surge in popularity over the past few months makes now a great time to join one of the most competitive multiplayer shooters on PC.
+Counter-Strike: Global Offensive's surge in popularity over the past year makes now a great time to join one of the most competitive multiplayer shooters on PC.
 This visual guide will teach you how to set up your game for the maximum competitive advantage.
-There’s no singular best practice, as a lot of configuration is personal preference, but there are tweaks you can make to graphics and network settings, keybindings, and more to help outplay the competition.
+There's no singular best practice, as a lot of configuration is personal preference, but there are tweaks you can make to graphics and network settings, keybindings, and more to help outplay the competition.

 Understand your graphics settings

 There's no consensus among the competitive community about which screen resolution is the best.
 Lots of players look towards the “pros” using ancient 4:3 resolutions such as 800x600 for guidance.
 However, there is no singular advantage provided by using 4:3 resolutions.
 Some hardcore players use these resolutions because they were optimal in the 1.6 era and allowed legacy CRTs to hit higher refresh rates, and pros are generally change-averse.

 But when you're using a 4:3 resolution, your horizontal field of view is just 74 degrees.
 Some players prefer this narrow view as it allows them to focus centrally on their target, and positions the radar closer to center.
 At 16:9 the player has a 90-degree field of view, which allows more vision towards the edges of the screen.
 I value this peripheral vision over narrow focus, and thus use 1920x1080 (16:9).
 Ideally, you want to use the native resolution of your monitor while maximizing your framerate.

 The single best way to increase your FPS is to drop your resolution, so let's dig into CS:GO's graphics settings.

 Make all your graphical adjustments with the knowledge that CS:GO is a CPU-limited game in general.
 There's no holy grail console or config command that can dramatically improve your FPS, but there are some slight tweaks we can make.